EducationalTestingService/metaphor/NAACL-FLP-shared-task/README.md

 ...
 ```

 3. (Optional) If you would like to use our test partition baseline features, you may do so by downloading the [SKLL test baseline features](https://github.com/EducationalTestingService/metaphor/releases/download/v1.0/naacl_flp_skll_test_datasets.zip) and use them by setting `task` type to [predictions](http://skll.readthedocs.io/en/latest/run_experiment.html#predict) when running experiments.
-More details on how to run SKLL can be found in the [baseline optional section](https://github.com/EducationalTestingService/metaphor/tree/master/NAACL-FLP-shared-task#baseline-optional) below.
+More details on how to run SKLL can be found in the [Baseline optional section](https://github.com/EducationalTestingService/metaphor/tree/master/NAACL-FLP-shared-task#baseline-optional) below.

 Baseline (OPTIONAL)
 ---------